lmuntaner/react-workshop/readme.md

 3. Install `webpack`, `webpack-dev-server` and `babel` globally
   - `$ npm install -g webpack webpack-dev-server babel`
 4. To make sure it's working.
 Enter the main folder of the repo and run `$ npm start`
 5. Open de browser and navigate to `localhost:8080`.
-You should see nothing.
+You should see 'Hello World'.
 What were you expecting?
 The whole app already built?
 We are going to build our own app at the Workshop.